 You think people would start mailing Disney for permission to put up Mickey graves all over the place?

-For fuck's sake my guy.
+For frick's sake my guy.

 This story is so unique and out there, that it made the news, and you think this would become common?